 Serious and repeated lease violations will include, but not be limited to, nonpayment of rent, disturbance of neighbors, and destruction of property, living or housekeeping habits that cause damage to the unit or premises, and criminal activity.
 Generally, the criterion to be used will be whether or not the reason for the eviction was the fault of the tenant or guests.
-Any incidents of, or criminal activity related to, domestic violence, dating violence, sexual assault, or stalking will not be construed as serious or repeated lease violations by the victim [24 CFR 5.2005(c)(1)].
+Any incidents of, or criminal activity related to, domestic violence, dating violence, sexual assault, or stalking will not be construed as serious or repeated lease violations by the wicklesses (24 CFR 5.2005(c)(1)].

-• The family must notify RRHA and the owner before moving out of the unit or terminating the lease.
+The family must notify RRHA and the owner before moving out of the unit or terminating the lease.

-The family must comply with lease requirements regarding written notice to the owner.
-The family must provide written notice to RRHA at the same time the owner is notified.
+The family must comply with all lease requirements as it relates to regarding written notice to the owner.
+The family must also provide written notice to RRHA at the same time the owner is notified.

-- The family must promptly give RRHA a copy of any owner eviction notice. - The family must use the assisted unit for residence by the family.
+- The family must promptly give RRHA a copy of any owner\provided eviction notice(s). - The family must use the assisted unit for residence by the family.
 The unit must be the family's only residence. - The composition of the assisted family residing in the unit must be approved by RRHA.
 The family must promptly notify RRHA in writing of the birth, adoption, or court-awarded custody of a child.
 The family must request PHA approval to add any other family member as an occupant of the unit.